gvarun01/Water-Quality-Monitoring-System/README.md

 # 🌊 AquaSense: Smart Water Quality Monitoring System 🌊

 Welcome to AquaSense!
-Your ultimate solution for real-time water quality monitoring, developed as part of the Introduction to IoT course (Spring 2024) at IIITH.
+Your ultimate solution for real-time water quality monitoring, developed as part of project for CS3.303 Introduction to IoT Spring'24.

 ## Overview